 Just stop drinking?

 If to stop drinking is the answer to escaping the cycle of alcohol addiction, there wouldn’t be as many entering treatment multiple times.
 Many of the clients I work with have been in rehab before.
 They had decided to stop drinking, then started again.
 They left treatment with confidence and were determined not to drink again.
-Support immediately after leaving treatment by engaging in a sobriety peer group, or by engaging a Recovery Coach is vital.
+Support immediately after leaving treatment by engaging in a sobriety peer group, or by engaging with a Recovery Coach is vital.

-Freedom from Addiction
+Freedom from Alcohol Addiction

 No one can say that their lives are guaranteed to be free of such challenges, so then being free of Alcohol Addiction will require forming new ways to cope in times of stress, replacing the old reactionary thinking with new, more healthy solutions.
 Re wiring our brains is a term sometimes used to describe a way in which someone can replace the old destructive habits.
 CBT invites a person to re consider their thinking and to evaluate the outcome of a drinking idea and offers some very useful tools which can be used to avoid the action following the thought.